ansible/ansible/docs/docsite/rst/dev_guide/style_guide/index.rst

 Latin words and phrases like ``e.g.`` or ``etc.`` are easily understood by English speakers.
-They are harder to understand for speakers of Asian languages who speak some English.
-They are also tricky for automated translation..
+They may be harder to understand for others and are also tricky for automated translation.

 Use the following English terms in place of Latin terms or abbreviations:
 +-------------------------------+------------------------------+